 The adopted wording is:

 - Extension of scope: the EU Pledge currently covers commercial communications on TV, print, third-party internet and company-owned websites.
-From 31 December 2016, EU Pledge member companies will also apply this commitment to radio, cinema, DVD/CD-ROM, direct marketing, product placement, interactive games, mobile and SMS marketing.
+From 31 December 2016, EU Pledge member companies will also apply this commitment to radio, cinema, DVD/CD-ROM, direct marketing, product placement, interactive games, outdoor marketing, mobile and SMS marketing.

 - Addressing creative execution: The new policy will ensure that where no reliable audience measurement data is available, advertisers consider not only the placement, but also the overall impression of the marketing communication, to ensure that if the product in question does not meet the common nutrition criteria, the communication is not designed to appeal primarily to children